The Neighbors: Income

 most commonly identify their ethnicity or ancestry as German (33.6%).

 There are also a number of people of English

 ancestry (15.6%), and residents who report Irish roots

 (15.2%), and some of the residents are also of Mexican

 ancestry (5.6%), along with some Italian ancestry residents

 The most common language spoken in the Lawrence City Center

-neighborhood is English, spoken by 93.0% of households.
-Some people also speak Spanish (3.4%).
+neighborhood is English, spoken by 96.5% of households.